Taiwan Studies Programme Events Podcast and Videos

-Taiwan Insight special issue on the Hong Kong protests and their impact on Taiwan, podcast by Tim Summers November 2019
+Tim Summers discusses Hong Kong protests and their impact on Taiwan, November 2019

 Joseph Fewsmith is Professor of Political Science and International Relations at Boston University's Frederick S. Pardee School of Global Studies.
 He is the author or editor of eight books, including most recently The Logic and Limits of Political Reform in China (Cambridge University Press, 2013) and China since Tiananmen (2nd edition, Cambridge University Press, 2008).
 From 2001-2015 he was one of seven regular contributors to China Leadership Monitor, a quarterly web publication analyzing current developments in China.
 He has written over 100 scholarly articles and book chapters, with articles appearing in such leading journals as The China Quarterly and Asian Studies.